Non - General Practice Vacancies:

 - NSW - Sydney SW - Canley Heights - 7 vet small animal/avian practice

-- NSW - Sydney SW - University of Sydney Camden - Clinical Residency, Large Animal Theriogenology
+- NSW - Sydney SW - Camden - University of Sydney - Registrar, Equine Ambulatory

-- NSW - Sydney SW - University of Sydney Camden - small animal position
+- NSW - Sydney SW - Camden - University of Sydney - Registrar, Small Animals

 - ACT - Canberra - Management - Regional veterinary manager, part time